jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/instructions-microcodes.rst

 * ``0001`` --- ``LDAR``

-    * Load data into register A from some defined RAM address
+    * Load data into register A from some specified RAM address
     * The 4 bit operand for this instruction specifies some memory address to read the data from

         * Consider the full 8 bit instruction ``0001YYYY``